Best Food Storage Bag of 2021

-The Ziploc Gallon Slider is the best performing food storage bags.
+The Ziploc Gallon Slider proved to be the ultimate storage bag.
 The gallon-sized freezer bag is ideal for storing large quantities of food in the freezer or pantry.
-In addition to the convenience and security of the zip style closure system, what sets this bag apart is its ability to stand upright while being stored on shelves.
+Besides the convenient zip closure system, our review team loved that this bag can stand up without support while being filled.
 The bottom of the bag has an expandable bottom that creates a flat and stable base that makes filling the bag convenient and then easy to store away in a space-efficient manner.
 This product is also one of the most consistently well-built bags we reviewed and never sprouted any leaks during our testing.

-Ziploc Snack Bags are perfect for their intended use.
+Ziploc Snack Bags stay true to their branding.
 These small bags fit a single serving of snack food exceptionally well, making them an ideal choice for meal preppers or school lunches.
 The 6 ½ in x 3 ¼ in size ensures you won't fill them with more than you intend on eating without having to bust out a scale or measuring cup.
-The reduced volume of the bag also makes fitting it into a lunch box easy and space-saving.
+The reduced volume also makes fitting it into a lunch box easy and space-saving.
 The size is convenient for freezing individual servings of bullion or sauce and was the most drop resistant bag we tested, ensuring you won't have a mess if you fumble one on your way to the freezer.

 The size of this bag is pretty limiting, and there is only so much you can do with such a tiny amount of space.
 When filling our bags with liquids or fine dry goods, we like to flip the tops of our bags inside out to create a lip that keeps the bag open — without needing a second hand to help.
 This product is too short to do this.
 When you flip it inside out, you lose almost half of the internal volume.
 If you're looking for a bag to quickly portion out individual servings of snack food, this sturdy bag fits the bill.

 The Solimo multipack comes with both one-gallon freezer bags and 6 ½ in x 5 ⅞ in sandwich bags.
-These two sizes should cover the food bag needs of most households.
-These generic Amazon options function similarly in terms of quality, with the freezer bag being made from a slightly beefier plastic.
+These two styles of bags cover a lot of ground and should be more than adequate for most households' storage needs.
+These generic Amazon options performed just as well or better than many of the name brand bags we tested.
 Both passed our submersion test without issue and were significantly more drop-proof than most of the other bags we looked at.

-The Green N Pack gallon freezer bags claim to be biodegradable but also explicitly say they are not designed to be composted.
+The Green N Pack gallon freezer bags are made from 20% recycled materials and claim to be biodegradable.
+While they might be biodegradable, the packaging explicitly says they are not designed to be composted, so it appears they are still headed to the landfill.
 It's unclear how eco-friendly they actually are, but regardless of that, they are a high-quality product that stood up to our testing procedures quite well.
 It was one of the few products that had no seam leakage in any of the bags we tested.
 The thick plastic isn't prone to tearing and, when folded back, holds itself open for easy filling.

 While the bag sealed out moisture well when it was sealed, actually sealing the top of the bag was quite challenging, especially when the bag was at full capacity or wet.
 Our testers had to press and squeeze to get these things closed.
 This also proved to be another bag you don't want to drop when it's full of liquid.
 Every bag we tested exploded out the bottom from one counter height fall.
 At the end of the day, these thick freezer bags are durable, leak-free, and at least make a small nod to sustainability.

-When it comes down to it, these bags are not waterproof and will start to melt if they get too wet.
-This makes their application fairly limited in that you wouldn't want to put juicy sliced fruit or extra drippy sandwiches in them.
+When it comes down to it, these bags are not waterproof and will start to melt if they get too wet; this makes their application fairly limited in that you wouldn't want to put juicy sliced fruit or extra drippy sandwiches in them.
 Unsealing the bag without tearing it can take a little finesse and perhaps requires more patience than the average hungry school kid has.
-If you plan on eating your food all at once, this isn't a problem but worth noting.
+If you plan on eating your food all at once, this isn't a problem, but if you want to save some for later, you might be in trouble.
 Currently available in apple or shark patterns, these non-plastic bags are sure to be a hit with kids and adults alike.

 The quality of the bags we tested was all over the place.
 Some had one leaky seam, some had two, and some were entirely leak-free; it was really hit or miss.
 The bags did poorly across the board in our drop tests, as every bag we tested burst out the bottom on their first drop.
 These bags are ideally suited for packing small to medium prepared food items.

 The Ziploc quart-sized freezer bags are a scaled-down version of their gallon slide closure freezer bags.
 While this version doesn't have a slide closure, the squeeze zip is easy to use and seals well even when wet.
+While the squeeze closure is slightly less convenient than a zipper, you don't have to worry about the zipper breaking or falling off.
 The offset tab on the top of the bag makes opening it easier as well.
 Although not the most important detail, our testers noticed that the bags in the box were packed the neatest of all the boxes we looked at.
 This ensured easy and no double dispensing.

 This product wasn't free of manufacturing defects, and about half the bags we put through our testing process had leaky seams.
 These bags were yet another example of containers you shouldn't drop.
 All the units we tested burst on their first drop.
 These are nice mid-sized bags that stand up to freezing and regular use well.

-The Glad quart-sized freezer bags are a budget alternative to some of the more premium options.
-While they weren't the highest performers in any metric, they weren't too far behind in anything either.
+The Glad quart-sized freezer bags are an affordable alternative to the more premium brands.
+The reduction in price does seem to come with a slight reduction in quality.
+With that being said, while they weren't the highest performers in any metric, they weren't too far behind in anything either.

 Our biggest gripe with this product is how difficult it was to get the zipper to fully seal.
 Glad advertises that the zipper turns green when it's fully sealed, but the yellow and blue sides simply need to be close together to change color.
 It does little to indicate if the bag is actually closed or not.
 Almost all of the bags we tested came with either one or two leaky top seams.
 This isn't ideal for long term food storage in the freezer or for storing liquids.
 While not the highest performing bags in our fleet, they function well enough to be worth a buy and try at their low price point.

-Brown paper bags are the quintessential lunch bags for school kids and adults alike.
+Brown paper bags are almost synonymous with to-go lunches.
 Easier to deal with than a lunchbox, you don't have to worry about losing or cleaning a simple paper bag.
-Made from 100% recycled paper and fully recyclable themselves, these bags are the most sustainable option we reviewed.
+Perfect Stix's version are made from 100% recycled paper and fully recyclable themselves; these bags are the most sustainable option we reviewed.

 Why You Should Trust Us